 If you’re thinking of venturing into multi-room audio, the chances are you’ve considered Sonos.
 And why not?
 Over the last decade or so, the company has almost single-handedly shaped the wireless multi-room market into what it is today and, thanks to its competitive sound, vast array of streaming service support, voice control and set-up simplicity, it remains one of the most compelling wireless streaming solutions out there.
 Even with Audio Pro knocking at the door.

-But while the core products in the Sonos family – Play:1, Play:3 and Play:5 wireless speakers, the Playbar soundbar, Playbase soundbase and Sub, plus One smart speaker and new, smaller Beam soundbar – all share the same DNA, it’s more than just price and size that distinguish each product.
+But while the core products in the Sonos family – Play:1, Play:3 and Play:5 wireless speakers, the Playbar and Beam soundbars, Playbase soundbase and Sub, plus the Sonos One smart speaker – all share the same DNA, it’s more than just price and size that distinguish each product.
 Your particular needs will determine which one(s) you should buy, and we’re here to help guide you on your way...

 Sonos's latest is a small soundbar (about 60% smaller than the Playbar) but delivers one of the best sound-for-pound performances we've heard from a product of its kind.
 Chunky weight, clear dialogue and a rich, big-scale sound that belies its smaller size, and with all of Sonos's streaming features for just £399?
 Not bad at all.

 The Beam features four full-range drivers, three passive radiators and one tweeter, but the headline features are an HDMI ARC connection (finally!), Apple AirPlay 2 support, and integration of Alexa and Siri voice assistants when it's out in July.